dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

-Replacing the above validation-loop, we write a task-stealing loop at each thread, resulting the following scheduler called S-2:
+Replacing the above validation-loop, we write a task-stealing loop at each thread, resulting the following strawman scheduler, S-2:

 ## **S-2:**